-Social media platforms have provided marketing teams from companies of all shapes, age, sizes and industries the power to run successful, finance-friendly marketing campaigns.
+Social media platforms and social media strategy have provided marketing teams from companies of all shapes, age, sizes and industries the power to run successful, finance-friendly marketing campaigns.
 With Facebook, Twitter and Instagram, you don’t need a million-dollar budget – but you do need creativity and to know your audience.

 This is something that plays to the strength of lifestyle brands.
 Lifestyle brands have an in-depth understanding of their target audience’s way of life; their demographics as well as their psychographics.

 Why is Social Media Marketing so Important for Lifestyle Brands?

 Lifestyle brands offer products, services and – critically for social media – stories that reflect the lifestyle its consumers want to live.
 These are the brands that guide our opinions, desires, and emotions.
 They build communities of followers, whether they have made a purchase or just want to make a purchase.

 Users of social media often seek lifestyle models, and lifestyle brands can illustrate (and commodify) those aspirational lifestyles.
 If you know your audience and the content – the stories – that will resonate with them, you can engage your consumers, create a community they want to belong to and will contribute to, and ultimately grow revenue.

 Using social marketing, a lifestyle brand can set itself apart, reinforcing its message and story.
 Additionally, engaging existing consumers provides social proof to the aspirational members of your community.